Ludwig Prandtl: Death and afterwards

 Prandtl worked at Göttingen until he died on 15 August 1953.
 His work in fluid dynamics is still used today in many areas of aerodynamics and chemical engineering.
 He is often referred to as the father of modern aerodynamics.

-The crater Prandtl on the far side of the Moon is named in his honour.
+The crater Prandtl on the far side of the Moon is named in his honor.

-The Ludwig-Prandtl-Ring is awarded by Deutsche Gesellschaft für Luft- und Raumfahrt in his honour for outstanding contribution in the field of aerospace engineering.
+The Ludwig-Prandtl-Ring is awarded by Deutsche Gesellschaft für Luft- und Raumfahrt in his honor for outstanding contribution in the field of aerospace engineering.

 In 1992, Prandtl was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.